lance-gg/lance/docs/spaceships.md

 To implement the game logic, you must create a new class which extends GameEngine class.
-This is where your game mechanics (a.k.a. game rules,
-    a.k.a.  business logic) are implemented.
+This is where your game mechanics (a.k.a. game rules, or business logic) are implemented.
-Remember that this code will execute on the server as well as on each client.
+Remember that most of this code is meant to execute on the server as well as on each client.

 For this tutorial, take a look at [`src/common/SpaaaceGameEngine.js`](https://github.com/OpherV/spaaace/blob/tutorial/src/common/SpaaaceGameEngine.js)